gitlabhq/gitlabhq/doc/development/fe_guide/design_patterns.md

 ## Custom errors

-Custom/namespaced error are not accepted.
+Custom/namespaced errors are not accepted.
 You should just use a string.

 Example: